Founder & Artistic Director

 Founder & Artistic director of the Asian Youth Orchestra Richard Pontzious founded the AYO in Hong Kong in 1990 with the distinguished violinist, conductor and humanitarian Yehudi Menuhin.

 The idea for the creation of an orchestra that would unite the region and celebrate the talents of East Asia’s brightest young musicians came as the result of Mr. Pontzious’ work as conductor, writer, teacher and mentor in mainland China, Taiwan, Hong Kong and Japan.
-Critics have called AYO “astonishing” and the “finest among youth orchestras around the world.”
-In 2010 the Orchestra was awarded Japan’s Praemium Imperiale Grant for Young Artists, a global arts prize.
+Critics have called AYO “astonishing” (Seattle Post Intelligencer) and the “finest among youth orchestras around the world” (San Francisco Chronicle).

-The first overseas musician to be invited to live for an extended time in China after the tumultuous years of the Cultural Revolution, Mr. Pontzious served as conductor-in-residence at the prestigious Shanghai Conservatory of Music in the early1980s, toured with the Conservatory orchestra, and conducted the orchestras of Nanjing, Hangzhou, Fuzhou, and Harbin, where he is credited with reviving that city’s Summer Arts Festival.
-He recently returned to the Conservatory to conduct a program that included the Chinese premiere of Martinu’s Rhapsody for Viola and Orchestra with San Francisco Symphony associate principal violist Jay Liu, a Conservatory graduate.
+The first overseas musician to be invited to live for an extended time in China after the tumultuous years of the Cultural Revolution, Mr. Pontzious served as conductor-in-residence at the prestigious Shanghai Conservatory of Music in the early 1980s, toured with the Conservatory orchestra, and conducted the orchestras of Nanjing, Hangzhou, Fuzhou, and Harbin, where he is credited with reviving that city’s Summer Arts Festival.

 Mr. Pontzious received his private pilot’s license in 2000.
 Five years later he piloted a single engine Piper Archer across the United States in the company of AYO general manager Keith Lau, who served as navigator for the trip.